Juniper/contrail-specs/R1910/telemetry_feature_blueprint.md

 targets, gRPC collectors and sflow collectors) under this telemetry umbrella.

-1. For 1910, we support only out-of-band(OOB) collector provisioning.
+1. Both in-band and out-of-band(OOB) collector provisioning are supported.
-In-Band collector provisioning support will be added in the future release.
 2. The collectors can be provisioned only once and before fabric onboarding.
 3. No new collectors can be added to the cluster after initial provisioning is done.
 4. Also, we support only sflow targets under telemetry at present.
 The